GBieg/gr8/README.md

 Hello, I'm Grzegorz.
-My goal is to become in the near future a Junior Front-End Developer.
-Here is how I try to achive it:
+My goal is to be a better version of myself and I want to do it by learning a new things.
+And as you can assume - one of the ways to do is through learning the fundaments of a front end developer.
+I want to achieve it by doing:

 - FreeCodeCamp;
 - HakerRank;